-Right now, it feels like getting lost in a rabbit hole of travel videos on YouTube is the closest we are going to get to travel.
+Over the last couple of years, getting lost in a rabbit hole of travel videos on YouTube was the closest that may of us got to travel.
 Global pandemic or not, travel vlogs provide a captivating insight into the world of travel and adventure.
 You can explore destinations from the comfort of your sofa and get endlessly inspired for your next trips.

 Top travel vloggers